corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/state-persistence.md

 When you call `withEntityManager`, an intermediate database session is created that provides rollback capability without affecting the current transaction.

-A `withEntityManager` block has 3 outcomes:
+A `withEntityManager` block has the following three outcomes, which are managed by the call and do not require you to manually flush or roll back a flow before calling `withEntityManager`:

 - __Completes successfully__: The intermediate session is automatically flushed to the underlying transaction.
 - __Throws a database error__: The intermediate session is automatically rolled back.
 - __Throws a non-database error__: The intermediate session is not flushed to the underlying transaction.

-{{< note >}}
-For the behaviour described above to occur, a flow does not need to manually flush or rollback an intermediate session.

-{{< /note >}}

 Changes are committed to the database when the transaction is committed.

 {{< note >}}
 A flow commits its current database transaction whenever it suspends.
 {{< /note >}}

 #### Handling database errors

-This behaviour allows a flow to handle database exceptions that occur within a `withEntityManager` block without affecting the flow's underlying database transaction.
+A flow can handle database exceptions that occur within a `withEntityManager` block without affecting the flow's underlying database transaction.

 {{< warning >}}
 Your flows should not handle database exceptions that occur outside a `withEntityManager` block.
-Doing so will lead to further errors as the flow's transaction needs to be rolled back.
+Doing so leads to further errors as the flow's transaction needs to be rolled back.

 {{< /warning >}}